Macaque's Cortical Functional Connectivity Dynamics at the Onset of Propofol-Induced Anesthesia: Discussion

 \subsubsection{Propofol-Induced General Anesthesia Vs Ketamine-Medetomidine Induced General Anesthesia}

-General anesthesia is a drug-induced state which compromises unconsciousness, amnesia, analgesia, immobility along with maintenance of physiological stability \citep{brown2010general,brown2011general}.
-There are a series of distinct drugs that can induce physiological states which involve unconsciousness \citep{franks2008general}.
-The hypothesis of whether different anesthetic agents shared one common mechanism and one same mode of action in producing unconsciousness, once has been the subject of much debate \citep{angel1993central}.
-Today it is appreciated that distinct anesthetic drugs produce anesthetic states that might differ appreciably from one another.
-Such as Ketamine and Medetomidine which act in the same brain circuits as propofol \citep{ching2014modeling}, however, modulate in particular NMDA and alpha-2-adrenergic receptors respectively, and are able to induce quite distinctive brain dynamics than propofol \citep{brown2010general,brown2011general}.
+General anesthesia is a drug-induced state that compromises unconsciousness, amnesia, analgesia, and immobility along with the maintenance of physiological stability \citep{brown2010general,brown2011general}.
+A series of drugs can induce physiological states that involve unconsciousness \citep{franks2008general}.
+The hypothesis of whether different anesthetic agents shared one common mechanism and the same mode of action in producing unconsciousness once has been the subject of much debate \citep{angel1993central}.
+Today, it is appreciated that distinct anesthetic drugs produce anesthetic states that might differ appreciably from one another.
+As Ketamine and Medetomidine, which act in the same brain circuits as propofol \citep{ching2014modeling}, however, modulate in particular NMDA and alpha-2-adrenergic receptors, respectively, and can induce quite distinctive brain dynamics compared to propofol \citep{brown2010general,brown2011general}.
 Other studies performed with the same macaque animal models, MDR-ECoG recording technique, and Granger causality in the frequency domain methodology \citep{padovani2016characterization,padovani2016structure}, reported effects on brain dynamics that occurred along with the administration of a Ketamine-Medetomidine cocktail.
-The effects were fairly different from those observed in the present research induced by propofol.
+The effects were substantially different from those observed in the present research induced by propofol.

-The transition of Ketamine-Medetomidine anesthetic induction started within about 30 seconds from the injection of the anesthetic agents.
-It was essentially characterized by a remarkable decrease in the functional connectivity which took place abruptly in an alike single-step process.
-On the other hand, the propofol anesthetic induction transition was essentially patterned by an increase in the functional connectivity and followed a more complex unfolding, in which functional connectivity gradually increased until a maximum was achieved and then started to progressively decrease until the mean LOC functional connectivity was reached.
+The transition of Ketamine-Medetomidine anesthetic induction started within about 30 seconds of the injection of the anesthetic agents.
+It was characterized by a remarkable decrease in functional connectivity, which abruptly occurred in a similar single-step process.
+On the other hand, the propofol anesthetic induction transition was essentially patterned by an increase in functional connectivity and followed a more complex unfolding, in which functional connectivity gradually increased until a maximum was achieved and then decreased progressively until the mean LOC functional connectivity was reached.